 Both services can determine traffic conditions from the number of users on the road, but Waze actually does something about it.
 Google Maps will flag traffic or obstacles it knows about on-screen, as does Waze, but the difference is Google will happily send you on the same pre-set route regardless of how things change.
 It may ask if you want to take an alternate route depending on how bad the traffic gets, but it’s not particularly aggressive about it.

-But earlier this year Google Maps changed the way it calculated its calculates its routes.
+But last year Google Maps changed the way it calculated its calculates its routes.
 The service will now use a number of factors, including real time traffic conditions and number of traffic lights, to make the proposed route safer, and more eco-friendly.
 That way you save on fuel, and are less likely to get into an accident.

 In other words Google Maps will take more than just your final ETA into account when it tells you where to go.
 And more recently it even started showing you exactly how much a particular route will cost, should you pass through any tolls.
 A feature it pinched from Waze, we might add.